 Sandboxes are a classic childhood toy that will have a kid playing for hours on end.
 But most sandboxes these days are hardly just a box.
 Many come in a variety of shapes, sizes, themes and even plenty of accessories that will have kids digging and exploring all day long.

 Whether you go for an old favorite, like the classic green turtle, or looking for something a bit more imaginative like a pirate ship, we’ve got a sandbox for every child on this list.
 Some work better for toddlers, while others will last well into grammar school years.

 We’ve chosen our top 10 favorites that kids are sure to love.
 But when buying a sandbox, there are a few important things to know including how to clean a sandbox, what type of sand to put in it and more.
-We’ll go over all that, so keep reading to find out everything you need to know before buying the best sandbox for kids.
+We’ll go over all that, so keep reading to find out everything you need to know before buying the best sandbox with cover.